 Changing driving gears on a forklift typically takes place using an arm on the left side of the steering wheel (F.)—usually where a turn indicator would be on a left-side drive automobile.
 Moving the lever upwards shifts the forklift into drive, the middle position is neutral, and the downward position puts the forklift into reverse—which should activate an audible beeping.

 Despite a very tight rear-steering axle, steering wheel controls are the same as a standard automobile—clockwise to turn right, counterclockwise to turn left.

-To the operator’s right side, there will be a series of either three or four levers.
+The controls necessary for controlling a forklift's lifting and lowering operations will be located on the operator’s right side—in a series of either three or four levers.

 - (G.) The first lever from the left is for vertical lifting control—allowing the operator to pull back on the lever to lift, pushing it forward to lower the front attachment.

 - (H.) The second lever from the left is tilt control—allowing the operator to pull back on the lever to tilt the entire attachment assembly backward/toward the forklift, pushing forward on the lever to tilt it forward/away from the forklift.
 Some forklifts also have a button on this lever which allows the operator to automatically level out the fork attachment.

 - (I.) The third lever from the left is the side-shifter—allowing the operator to move the fork attachment horizontally, pulling it back to move the fork to the right, and pushing it forward to move the fork to the left.